-Together, these findings contribute to a deeper understanding of how generative AI tools can unintentionally reinforce inequities in algorithmic evaluation.
+Together, these findings advance our understanding of how generative AI systems shape operational decision processes in organizations.
 We document and quantify self-preference bias in the context of resume screening by developing a measurement framework grounded in established fairness metrics.
 In addition, we show that self-preference bias can be substantially reduced through targeted interventions informed by LLM's self-recognition behavior.
-In doing so, the study introduces a novel and practical perspective on AI fairness---one that moves beyond concerns about demographic disparities to address interactional biases that arise when AI systems evaluate content they themselves could have produced.
+In doing so, the study introduces a novel and practical perspective on AI fairness for business operations---one that moves beyond concerns about demographic disparities to address interactional biases that arise when AI systems evaluate content they themselves could have produced.

 The remainder of the paper is organized as follows.
 We begin by reviewing the related literature in \autoref{section: literature}. \autoref{section: methodology} defines and outlines the measurement of AI self-preferencing bias. \autoref{section: data} describes the dataset and experimental design, and \autoref{section: empirical_results} presents the empirical findings.
 In \autoref{sec:mitigation}, we introduce and evaluate mitigation strategies.
 Finally, we conclude in \autoref{section: concluding_remarks} with a discussion of key implications and directions for future research.